stksax/zk_rollup/README.md

 # test1
 this test is for verify the signature, and generate a UTXO result (Unspent Transaction* Output), that contain the sender's balance after transaction, and transfer for reciever, if balance isn't enough or someone forgery, the transcation will not success
-I simulation all the situation can happen in trade
+I simulation all the situation can happen in trade, transfer to other, deposie, withdraw, and if someone transfer without enough balance
-1. w

 ## merkle tree
 merkle tree's leaf is from public key and balance do the hash, I use poseidon to do the hash